iDuckSRL/wordpress-ider-login/readme.md

-# Wordpress IDer Connect
+# IDer Login for Wordpress

-This plugin allows to register and connect via the IDer Open ID server.
+This plugin allows to register and connect via the IDer Server.
 This comes along a lot of features.